Lawrence parents 'walk in students' shoes' showing commutes school closures could create

 LAWRENCE, Kan.
-(FOX4KC) — Parents in Lawrence Monday hoped to send a message to the Board of Education by walking in their students’ shoes.
+(WDAF) — Parents in Lawrence Monday hoped to send a message to the Board of Education by walking in their students’ shoes.

 The “Walk in Their Shoes” event was held to show what organizers say are longer commutes and potential hazards that could come with closing schools for budget reasons.